systemd/mkosi/mkosi/resources/mkosi.md

 `RootPassword=`, `--root-password=`,
 :   Set the system root password.
 If this option is not used, but a `mkosi.rootpw` file is found in the local
-    directory, the password is automatically read from it.
+    directory, the password is automatically read from it or if the file is executable it is run as a script and stdout is read instead (see the **Scripts** section below).
 If the password starts with `hashed:`, it is treated as an already hashed root password.
 The root password is also stored in `/usr/lib/credstore` under the appropriate systemd credential so that it applies even if only `/usr` is shipped in the image.
 To create an unlocked account without any password use `hashed:` without a hash.

 `Autologin=`, `--autologin`